A Day in the Life of a Data Recovery Cleanroom Engineer

 Have you ever wondered what it was like to be one of our data recovery cleanroom engineers?
 I asked Steve Hruska, a Hardware R&D Engineer at Kroll Ontrack to take a day and document what he does.
 Here is a glimpse of what it is like to be a cleanroom engineer:

-8:30am - Analysis of jobs which came in late yesterday afternoon and early this morning.
-The first job picked up is an LG smartphone logic board which was sent in for recovery.
+Analysis of jobs which came in late yesterday afternoon and early this morning.
+The first job picked up is an LG smart phone logic board which was sent in for recovery.
 No outer casing, screen, or battery; just the main circuit board.
 After a brief bit of research to determine the phone model, it is decided that the data can be acquired regardless of its current condition.
 Once data acquisition begins, it is on to the next job until reading has concluded.

-11:45am - The LG smartphone acquisition from earlier in the day has concluded.
+The LG smart phone acquisition from earlier in the day has concluded.
 The data is parsed into usable format and sent out to the lab for further analysis.

 As you can see from Steve’s day it takes perseverance and a major ability to multi-task along with the technical knowledge and skills.
 Not just anyone can be a data recovery cleanroom engineer.